SteveZhengMe/star_schema_data_generator/README.md

 ![Application GUI](./docs/application.png)

-- Professor Numbers: the application will generate n professors with name, DOB, age, etc.
+- **Professor Numbers**: the application will generate n professors with name, DOB, age, etc.
-- Student Enroll (Year): the generated students learn in the College from 2015 to 2021.
+- **Student Enroll (Year)**: the generated students learn in the College from 2015 to 2021.
-- Course per program: the application will generate 44 programs(It can define [here](./src/constants_programs.py)), this input is to define how many courses in each program.
+- **Course per program**: the application will generate 44 programs(It can define [here](./src/constants_programs.py)), this input is to define how many courses in each program.
 Ex.
 Set 5 will define 44*5 courses.
-Hybrid learning starts from (Year): the data will have more dropoff rate after the year.
+- **Hybrid learning starts from (Year)**: the data will have more dropoff rate after the year.
-- Students Number pre-year: the students of a year.
+- **Students Number pre-year**: the students of a year.
 Ex.
 If I set student enrolls from 2015 to 2021 and set 15000 pre-year, the application will generate (2021-2015)*15000 students information.
 Some students will dropoff based on the dropoff rate-setting before/after the "hybrid learning starts year."
-- "Before/After Hybrid Drop-off(%)" and "because of remote(%)": set the first one ten and the second one 30 mean 10% of the students will dropoff and 30% of the dropoff students are because of the remote learning.
+- **"Before/After Hybrid Drop-off(%)" and "because of remote(%)"**: set the first one ten and the second one 30 mean 10% of the students will dropoff and 30% of the dropoff students are because of the remote learning.

+---

 **Because the application is not async when you click run, the UI will freeze for 1 minute to generate the result.
 Please wait.**

+---

 ## Source Files